 Demodification protocols improved several pre- and post-alignment RNA-seq parameters compared to group 3F.
 Changes were most prominent in extended incubation groups (DQ, DP, and NoD), while few changes were noted in the DTAE group.
-DTAE, DQ, and DP groups all exhibited reduced % rRNA (8.2-8.8%) compared to 3F (10.7%) (Table S4).
-All demodification groups lowered % duplication rates from 61.0 ± 3.0% in 3F to 33.5-42.8%, which approached FR rates at 42.6 ± 0.5% (Table S4).
-Use of the organocatalyst (DQ and DP) resulted in the most substantial benefits by decreasing duplication rates to 35.8 ± 0.9 and 33.5 ± 0.8% respectively.
-DQ, DP, and NoD groups also showed reversal of the 3’ bias observed across gene body coverage seen in 3F samples (Fig. 3A).
-All demodification treatments also reduced deletion rates (deleted bases per million mapped bases) from 353.4 ± 23.6 in 3F to 223.8-173.8 (Fig. 3B), but only the organocatalyst groups (DQ and DP) had statistically significant effects (183.0 ± 2.4 and 173.8 ± 3.0, respectively) (Table S4).
-While the NoD group generally showed similar results to the organocatalyst groups, an exception was for gene diversity.
-The NoD group tended to have a higher proportion of reads (28.2% in Con and 36.5% in PB) mapping to the top 10% of genes (Fig. 3C), although variability within preservation groups and across PB and Con treatments made these differences not significant (Table S4).
-DQ and DP showed improvements (not significant) in gene diversity with 24.7% (Con) and 24.2% (PB) reads mapping to the top 10% of genes (Fig. 3C, Table S4).
-Demodification did not appear to greatly affect the variability between preservation groups across read mapping locations (Fig. 3D).
-Additional sequencing quality metrics with statistical analysis are summarized in Table S4.
+DTAE, DQ, and DP groups all exhibited reduced % rRNA (8.2-8.8%) compared to 3F (10.7%) (Fig. 3A).
+All demodification groups lowered % duplication rates from 61.0 ± 3.0% in 3F to 33.5-42.8%, which approached FR rates at 42.6 ± 0.5%.
+Use of the organocatalyst (DQ and DP) resulted in the most substantial benefits by decreasing duplication rates to 35.8 ± 0.9 and 33.5 ± 0.8% respectively (Fig 3C).
+DQ, DP, and NoD groups also showed reversal of the 3’ bias observed across gene body coverage seen in 3F samples (Fig. 3B).
+Deletion rates (deleted bases per million mapped bases) were reduce from 353.4 ± 23.6 in 3F to between 173.8 and 223.8-173.8 across all demodification groups (Fig. 3D), although these effects were statistically significant only for the organocatalyst groups (183.0 ± 2.4 for DQ and 173.8 ± 3.0 for DP).
+While the NoD group generally showed similar results to the organocatalyst groups, one exception was gene diversity.
+The NoD group tended to have a higher proportion of reads (28.2% in Con and 36.5% in PB) mapping to the top 10% of genes (Fig. 3E), although variability within preservation groups and across PB and Con treatments made these differences not significant.
+DQ and DP showed improvements (not significant) in gene diversity with 24.7% (Con) and 24.2% (PB) reads mapping to the top 10% of genes (Fig. 3E).
+Demodification did not appear to greatly affect the variability between preservation groups across read mapping locations.
+There was a trend toward increased intronic read mapping across demodification groups (34.4 - 40.3%) relative to 3F (25.2 ± 2.2%) (Fig. 3F).
+Summary tables for sequencing quality metrics with statistical analysis are summarized in Table S5.

 Demodification treatments improve transcriptomic response